isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         "text": "GSS-TSIG server[foo] rekeyed"
     }

-A typical usage of this command is when a DNS server was rebooted so existing GSS-TSIG keys shared with this server can no longer be used.
+This command is typically used when a DNS server has been rebooted, so that existing GSS-TSIG keys shared with this server can no longer be used.